Non-Life Insurance Policy

 First non-life insurance is a type of insurance that covers the risk of death, disability, and loss of earnings.
 It is typically used for people who have been diagnosed with terminal illness or disability.

 Life insurance covers the life or death of the policyholder.
-On the other hand, non-life insurance covers the health and property of the policyholder, depending upon the policy.
+On the other hand, non-life insurance covers the health and property of the policyholder, depending on the policy

 • Gather the required documents

-Promptly contacting your insurer and following policy instructions expedite the claim process.
+Promptly contacting your insurer and following policy instructions expedites the claim process.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.